-- Check whether the site drains to a nutrient-sensitive water body (Box 3). - Double the minimum width of recommended buffer areas for aerial applications to land draining to nutrient-sensitive waters. - Avoid aerial applications to private water supply catchments. - Use co-ordinates taken from the mapped buffer zones to guide aerial applications (Figure 11). - Plan ahead for changes in the weather that could affect site conditions and fertiliser drift.
+- Check whether the site drains to a nutrient-sensitive water body (Box 3). - Double the minimum width of recommended buffer areas for aerial applications to land draining to nutrient-sensitive waters. - Avoid aerial applications to private water supply catchments. - Use coordinates taken from the mapped buffer areas to guide aerial applications (Figure 10). - Plan ahead for changes in the weather that could affect site conditions and fertiliser drift.